docQodly/docs/docs/concepts/lang-quicktour.md

 Note that string and numeric data types can be associated with more than one type of datastore attributes.
 When data is put into an attribute, the language automatically converts the data to the correct type for the attribute.
 For example, if an integer attribute is used, its data is automatically treated as numeric.
 In other words, you need not worry about mixing similar attribute types when using the language; it will manage them for you.

 However, when using the language it is important that you do not mix different data types.
 In the same way that it makes no sense to store "ABC" in a Date attribute, it makes no sense to put "ABC" in a variable used for dates.
-In most cases, Qodly is very tolerant and will try to make sense of what you are doing.
-For example, if you add a number to a date, Qodly will assume that you want to add that number of days to the date, but if you try to add a string to a date, Qodly will tell you that the operation cannot work.
+In most cases, QodlyScript is very tolerant and will try to make sense of what you are doing.
+For example, if you add a number to a date, QodlyScript will assume that you want to add that number of days to the date, but if you try to add a string to a date, QodlyScript will tell you that the operation cannot work.

 There are cases in which you need to store data as one type and use it as another type.
 The language contains a full complement of commands that let you convert from one data type to another.
 For example, you may need to create a part number that starts with a number and ends with characters such as "abc".
 In this case, you might write: